KevinBritten/release-radar-album-filter/README.md

 ### Upcoming Features

--Add albums to a playlist in your account.
+- Add albums to a playlist in your account.
--Update playlist weekly to give you an up to date playlist of new albums from your Release Radar.
+- Update playlist weekly to give you an up to date playlist of new albums from your Release Radar.

 ## Getting Started